More than 180,000 people across France march against soaring antisemitism amid the Israel-Hamas war

 Le Pen and other far-right officials showed up at the end of the march, hundreds of meters away from government members and other officials who led the demonstration.

-Borne, who is the daughter of a Jewish Holocaust survivor, twitted “the presence of the National Rally is not fooling anyone.”
+Borne, who is the daughter of a Jewish Holocaust survivor, tweeted “the presence of the National Rally is not fooling anyone.”

 The president of the Paris region council, Valérie Pécresse, a former conservative presidential candidate, denounced “hypocrisy,” saying that National Rally officials ran against her in past elections “who were clearly antisemitic people and Marine Le Pen never sanctioned them.”